Home Compare METSO.HE vs SUN.SW

 Metso Oyj vs Sulzer: Which Stock Looks Stronger in 2026?

-Sulzer leads structurally, with valuation as the clearest single gap between the two profiles.
+Sulzer holds the cleaner structural position, with valuation as the main driver and growth adding further support.
 Metso Oyj still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, Metso Oyj carries the stronger setup — intact trend against Sulzer's broken trend.
 That leaves a split case: the structural lead stays with Sulzer, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.